masumndc1/ansible-role-packer-incus/README.md

 # ansible-role-packer-incus

 This is an ansible role.
-This role will build alma8, alma9, ubuntu 20, ubuntu 22, ubuntu 24, opensuse tumbleweed incus images by packer.
+This role will build alma8, alma9, centos9-Stream, rocky 8, rocky9,
+ubuntu 20, ubuntu 22, ubuntu 24, opensuse tumbleweed incus images by packer.

 This images will have: